Five African American Sports Pioneers You Probably Don’t Know

 Maybe the powers of our society are comfortable with this screw job… we most certainly are not.
 Thus we take aim by arming you with knowledge, and since we swing a sports-minded stick on this side of the yard, we’re using that stick as our weapon of choice.

-We’ve identified our five favorite African American pioneers from sports arenas normally identified as homes for a caucasian audience, proving racial boundaries and stereotypes are as ridiculous as the decision to designate February, the coldest and shortest month of the year, as Black History Month.
+As the career of Bubba Wallace Jr. develops, we expect him to join a list of African American Sports Pioneers, such as the one we present today.
+We’ve identified our five favorite African American pioneers from sports arenas normally identified as homes for a Caucasian audience, proving racial boundaries and stereotypes are as ridiculous as the decision to designate February, the coldest and shortest month of the year, as Black History Month.

 When you consider the most important position in the most popular of the four major sports, you may be talking about the most controversial of racial debates.
 The position of quarterback in the game of football has been dominated by the pale face… of the 23 modern-era quarterbacks enshrined in the Pro Football Hall of Fame, only ONE is not caucasian, that passer being Warren Moon.

 Before Moon and the growing number of African-American passers in the game today, Willie Thrower was the exception to the rule.
 Thrower was the first African American player to appear in the modern-era (defined as “post World War II”) professional game at the quarterback position in the National Football League, earning starts behind center for the Chicago Bears in 1953.